 College Transfer Center

-There are many resources available to you for planning your transfer to a 4-year college or university.
-Explore the foreign language requirements, university websites, and transfer equivalency guides, or review the questions asked most often by transfer students.
+There are many resources available to you for planning your transfer to a four-year college or university.
+Explore the foreign language requirements, university websites and transfer equivalency guides, or review the questions asked most often by transfer students.

 Transfer Equivalency Guides

 Transfer equivalency guides can help you transfer more effectively.

 - Pacific Lutheran University

 - Seattle University